vinay027626/NumPy-Project/README.md

 - What is the id of the ad having the maximum number of clicks ?

-- How many people bought the product after seeing the ad with most clicks?
-Is that the maximum number of purchases in this dataset?

 - So the ad with the most clicks didn't fetch the maximum number of purchases.
 Find the details of the product having maximum number of purchases